-As there are other disorders which can produce similar symptoms he will need to perform some diagnostic tests do determine the underlying cause, these may include:
+As there are other disorders which can produce similar symptoms diagnostics will be necessary.

-- Complete blood count, biochemical profile, and urinalysis which typically come back normal but may reveal increased white blood cells and/or eosinophils.
+- Biochemical profile, complete blood count, and urinalysis which typically come back normal but may reveal increased white blood cells and/or eosinophils.
 These can help to rule out other causes.

 - Serology for FIV, FeLV, and FIP.

 - Fecal examination for the presence of toxoplasmosis oocysts.